 As a member of Gen X, you probably had a mix of records, tapes, and CDs.
 Music icons ranged from Madonna to the Beastie Boys to Nirvana and, of course, Michael Jackson.
 (Who doesn’t know the lyrics, and probably entire choreography, to Thriller?)

-Do you listen to your kid’s music today reminiscing about the old stuff?
-In most cases of Gen X, you now probably have quite the list of responsibilities—potentially including financially supporting adult children and/or aging parents.
-Your premature death would create a financial hardship for your loved ones.
+Your unexpected death would create financial hardship for your loved ones.
 Term life insurance is an affordable way to make sure your income is replaced in the event of your death.

 If you own a home, life insurance needs increase significantly.
 The burden of paying a mortgage can cause financial strain quickly if one suddenly finds themselves going from a dual- to a single-income household.